everybytesystems/dhis2-dataflow-sdk/EBSCORE_RESTRUCTURING_PLAN.md

 ## **📋 Overview**

-This document outlines the complete transformation of the DataFlow SDK into the **EBSCore SDK** with enhanced module organization and comprehensive DHIS2 integration.
+This document outlines the complete transformation of the EBSCore SDK into the **EBSCore SDK** with enhanced module organization and comprehensive DHIS2 integration.

 ## **🎯 Objectives**

-1. **Rename Project**: DataFlow SDK → EBSCore SDK
+1. **Rename Project**: EBSCore SDK → EBSCore SDK
 2. **Restructure Modules**: Organize into logical, focused modules
 3. **DHIS2 Integration**: Complete DHIS2 API implementation
 4. **Enhanced Architecture**: Improved separation of concerns